Cachamoe/Code-Refractor/README.md

 1) Modern, up to date page for ease of use
 2) Buttons for quicker page navigation
 3) Brief paragraphs that explain the goals of the company
-4) Pictures that tie into the paragraphs
+4) Pictures that tie into the paragraph's text

+## Programs
-## Programs: HTML and CSS
+HTML and CSS

+## Author/s
-## Author/s: Caleb Chaney
+Caleb Chaney